-The average distance a person walked for transport purposes has fallen from 255 miles in 1976 to 192 miles in 2003, while car use increased by more than 10%.
+The average distance a person walked for transport purposes has fallen from 255 miles a year in 1976 to 192 miles in 2003, while car use increased by more than 10%.
 Although people are travelling further to get to work, one in five journeys of less than one mile are made by car.

 "Your likelihood of being active is shaped by the environment you live in," says Professor Jebb.
 "For example, you're more likely to ride a bike if there are safe and convenient cycle lanes."